 Candle lighting during church worship

-Candles have always been symbolically used in the Church as a meditation on light and the sacrifices of the early Christians.
+Candles have always been symbolically used in the Church as a meditation on light and the sacrifices of early Christians.
 They also served a more utilitarian purpose: providing light in a dark space.
-Even though we don’t needs candles to light a room any longer, they still play a symbolic role in many worship services, as well as other special occasions in the Church.
+Even though we don’t needs candles to light a room any longer, they still play a symbolic role in many worship services, as well as special occasions in the Church.
 In the Catholic church, lighting a candle signifies the fulfillment of a vow or promise, or to give honor and devotion to the saint in front of whom the candle is placed.
 This is not in honor of the statue itself, but rather of what the statue represents.
-The candles used in churches are typically made of beeswax, in keeping with tradition.
+The candles used in churches are typically made of beeswax, keeping with tradition.

 Why light a prayer candle?

-Beyond the use of candles during Mass and the Easter Vigil, there are a lot of reasons why people choose to light a candle in church.
 The tradition of lighting individual prayer candles is a longstanding one.
 In the Catholic faith, candles are usually placed in front of a statue or image of a saint.
 This likely comes from the custom of burning candles in front of the tombs of the martyrs, when the candles burned as a sign of solidarity with Christians still on earth.